Invivogen

 IL-10 Reporter Cells

 HEK-Blue™ IL-10 cells were engineered from the human embryonic kidney HEK293 cell line to detect bioactive human interleukin 10 (IL-10) by monitoring the activation of the STAT3 pathway.
-These cells can also be used for screening anti-IL-10/10R antibodies.
+In addition, these cells can be used for screening antibodies or small molecule inhibitors targeting the IL-10 pathway.

 IL-10 is an anti-inflammatory cytokine with a crucial role in preventing inflammatory and autoimmune pathologies [1, 2].